opensearch-project/documentation-website/_observing-your-data/trace/getting-started.md

 Navigate to `http://localhost:5601` in a web browser and choose **Trace Analytics**.
 You can see the results of your single click in the Jaeger HotROD web interface: the number of traces per API and HTTP method, latency trends, a color-coded map of the service architecture, and a list of trace IDs that you can use to drill down on individual operations.

 If you don't see your trace, adjust the timeframe in OpenSearch Dashboards.
-For more information on using the plugin, see [OpenSearch Dashboards plugin]({{site.url}}{{site.baseurl}}/observing-your-data/trace/ta-dashboards/).
+For more information on using the plugin, see [Trace Analytics OpenSearch Dashboards plugin]({{site.url}}{{site.baseurl}}/observing-your-data/trace/ta-dashboards/).